freetzing/relay/README.md

 As of this writing, the library has transitioned from `stable` to `development` as we work on modularizing, documenting, and expanding it for official release on `npm`.
 You can still find the old version in [Release v0.2.0](https://github.com/freetzing/fritzing-js/releases/tag/v0.2.0), complete with basic examples and supportive of *all* Fritzing data types.

-You can follow our progress through each of the following milestones over at [this Project](https://github.com/orgs/freetzing/projects/2).

 #### Milestones
 - ~~parts module~~ ✅ ([completed 2.9.2019](https://github.com/freetzing/fritzing-js/blob/master/lib/part.js))
 - ~~sketch module~~ ✅ ([completed 2.10.2019](https://github.com/freetzing/fritzing-js/blob/master/lib/sketch.js))